jestjs/jest/website/versioned_docs/version-24.9/Configuration.md

 Examples of such compilers include [Babel](https://babeljs.io/), [TypeScript](http://www.typescriptlang.org/) and [async-to-gen](http://github.com/leebyron/async-to-gen#jest).

+If you need more advanced functionality or want to build a transformer with babel support, Please visit our [Custom Transformer](TutorialReact.md#custom-transformers) section.

 You can pass configuration to a transformer like `{filePattern: ['path-to-transformer', {options}]}` For example, to configure babel-jest for non-default behavior, `{"\\.js$": ['babel-jest', {rootMode: "upward"}]}`

 _Note: a transformer is only run once per file unless the file has changed.
 During development of a transformer it can be useful to run Jest with `--no-cache` to frequently [delete Jest's cache](Troubleshooting.md#caching-issues)._